Loading organizations...

 Key people at Cirrus Logic.

-Cirrus Logic was founded by Kamran Elahian (Co-Founder & Exec.
+Cirrus Logic was founded in 1984 by Kamran Elahian (Co-Founder & Exec.
 VP).

 Key people at Cirrus Logic.

-Cirrus Logic was founded by Kamran Elahian (Co-Founder & Exec.
+Cirrus Logic was founded in 1984 by Kamran Elahian (Co-Founder & Exec.
 VP).

 Cirrus Logic is a fabless semiconductor company specializing in high-performance mixed-signal integrated circuits (ICs), particularly low-power audio, voice, haptics, and power management solutions for consumer electronics.[1][4]
 It develops products like codecs (integrating analog-to-digital and digital-to-analog converters), smart codecs with digital signal processing, boosted amplifiers, haptic drivers, camera controllers, fast-charging ICs, and standalone digital signal processors (DSPs).[4]
 The company serves major smartphone manufacturers and other mobile device makers, solving challenges in delivering superior audio quality, voice biometrics, haptic feedback, and efficient power delivery in compact, battery-constrained devices.[1][3][4]
 With headquarters in Austin, Texas, and a Nasdaq listing (CRUS) since 1989, Cirrus Logic has sustained growth through strategic acquisitions and innovation in audio leadership, expanding into voice, haptics, and machine learning.[3]